Local Love: Investing in Our Community

 United Way works to change the lives of vulnerable children, youth, and their families so they have the means to thrive as strong citizens in our community.
-We work to combat issues in our community including mental health, poverty, homelessness, racism, and mental health.
+We work to combat issues in our community including mental health, poverty, homelessness, and racism.

 United Way is more than just a funder.
 We are a catalyst for long-term change.